omerhalid/Real-Time-Market-Data-Feed-Handler-and-Order-Matching-Engine/README.md

 - Ensure modularity and scalability, allowing the system to be extended with new features, such as different order types and market instruments.
 - Provide performance benchmarks and unit tests to ensure correctness and efficiency.

-This project simulates a real-world trading environment and is ideal for developers looking to gain practical experience in financial systems, networking, and high-performance C++ development.

 ---

 ## Features